zeitgeistpm/zeitgeist/zeitgeist.md

 ## Native Rebalancing Stablecoin

-Since that native token of Zeitgeist, the ZTG is used as a governance token and a utility token over the platform to gracefully resolve markets, it may not be the first choice for the token that is used to participate in markets.
+Since that native token of Zeitgeist, the ZGT is used as a governance token and a utility token over the platform to gracefully resolve markets, it may not be the first choice for the token that is used to participate in markets.
 Without a doubt, the ideal choice for a token to place orders on a prediction market will be a stablecoin.